More

 To log in to this library, you need a school code.

-18. Free Rice
+19. Free Rice

 This website improves kids’ English vocabulary and motivates them to help others.
 Whenever students answer correctly while playing vocabulary games, the United Nations World Food Programme will donate a bowl of rice to the less fortunate.

-19. Harry Potter Reading Club
+20. Harry Potter Reading Club

 If you want to motivate your students to read books, you can get them to join the Harry Potter book club.
 Reading all the excellent Harry Potter books and interacting with other readers will motivate and encourage your students to read more magical and whimsical books.
 Also, many writing competitions, reading challenges, and other activities are organized on this website.

-20. Reading Bear
+21. Reading Bear

-Grade Level: Pre-K to 1st grade
+Grade Level: Pre-K to 7th

 It is another best reading website for elementary students.
 Teachers can get free access to this website to provide their students with various fictional and non-fictional reading material.
 Reading IQ is a simple website with various reading resources based on grade level.

-How to Help Struggling Readers in Your Class
+5 Ways to Help Struggling Readers in Your Class

 1. Scaffold

-2. Make Them Listen
+2. Make them listen

 Teachers should first read aloud to their struggling readers and then request them to repeat after them.
 When students listen to your words, they will learn to speak them too.
 This technique is effective for children suffering from sensory disorders like dyslexia.

-3. Make Them Read
+3. Make them read

 Teachers should motivate students to read in front of the entire class.
 This will make students conscious and active in reading.
 In addition, when students overcome their stage fright early in life, they can gain the confidence and courage to express their feelings freely.

-4. Explore the Area of Interest
+4. Explore their area of interest

 Reading about science, history, and other academic subjects might not appeal to many students.
-Therefore, teachers should indulge students in literature niches like fiction, non-fictional, biographies, science fiction, etc. This will help students find the reading material in their area of interest.
+Therefore, teachers should indulge students in literature niches like fiction, non-fiction, biographies, science fiction, etc. This will help students find the reading material in their area of interest.

-5. Promote Shared Reading
+5. Promote shared reading

 Many kids might feel conscious while reading alone in front of the entire class.
 In this case, you can promote shared reading in your classroom.
 This way, one student will read one paragraph, and another student will read the next paragraph, and so on.
 This will create harmony and coordination among your students.